mghesmoune/spark-streaming-clustering/README.md

 # spark-streaming-clustering
 Some Spark Streaming implementations of data stream clustering algorithms.

-If you need farther support to run the program, feel free to contact me: mghesmouneATgmail.com (especially, I wrote some scripts to simulate a dataset as a streaming data).
+If you need support to run the program, feel free to contact me: mghesmouneATgmail.com (especially, I wrote some scripts to simulate a dataset as a streaming data).

   - The word code refers to the batchStream codes.